-The fully-funded programme takes a blended learning approach and offers a comprehensive mix of online learning modules, workshops, assessment and work-based support through a designated CPPE education supervisor.
+Fully funded by HEE, the 12-month Newly qualified pharmacist programme takes a blended learning approach, and offers a mix of online learning, workshops, assessment and work-based support through a designated CPPE education supervisor.

-Each module has a specific set of learning outcomes, an e-learning component and a range of practice activities which are used to support application of learning to practice.
+Each module has a self-assessment, an e-learning component and a range of workplace activities that are used to support the application of learning to practice.
+The modules are mapped to the domains, capabilities and learning outcomes in the RPS Post-registration Foundation Curriculum to enable learners to identify evidence of competence for their portfolio.

-The Foundation pharmacist programme 2020/21 will include attendance at a two CPPE workshops.
-You will choose workshops in discussion with your education supervisor, relevant to your individual learning needs.
+The Newly qualified pharmacist programme will include attendance at two CPPE workshops.
+Pharmacists choose workshops in discussion with their education supervisor, relevant to their individual learning needs.
+We have a list of recommended workshops, including clinical topics, such as COPD and asthma, and workshops to support pharmacists to deliver community pharmacy services eg, emergency contraception.

-Assessments include e-assessments, supervised learning events (also known as workplace-based assessments), a portfolio and a statement of progression at the end of the pathway.
-Online assessments are completed remotely at any time.
+Assessments include e-assessments, supervised learning events (also known as practice-based assessments) and a portfolio.
 The assessment strategy is proportionate, providing assurance of patient safety within a manageable time.

-You will be allocated a designated CPPE education supervisor who will review your progress in practice and provide you with feedback and support to develop your confidence and competence to deliver high-quality community pharmacy services.
-Your relationship with your education supervisor is vital to successful development during the programme.
-Your education supervisor will meet with you (approximately once every 2-months) during the programme to discuss progress, carry out a number of practice-based assessments, discuss your portfolio entries and offer feedback and support.
+Newly qualified pharmacists will be allocated a designated CPPE education supervisor, who will review progress in practice, and provide feedback and support.
+This support will develop the learner’s confidence and competence to deliver high-quality pharmacy services.
+The relationship between the pharmacist and their education supervisor is vital to successful development during the programme.

 The CPPE education supervisor’s role will include the following activities: